javihernandez/gwc-chrome/README.md

 ### Add your site to GWC for Chrome

-The extension will only accept petitions from trusted sites, for this you need to include your domain name into the extension's [manifest.json](https://github.com/javihernandez/gwc-chrome/blob/master/manifest.json#L15).
+The extension will only accept requests from trusted sites; for this you need to include your domain name into the extension's [manifest.json](https://github.com/javihernandez/gwc-chrome/blob/master/manifest.json#L15).

 ```
 "matches": ["*://*.example.com/*"]